 The Redbone Coonhound is different in a lot of ways.
 His ears are floppy.
 (Well, I guess that isn´t different.)
 His coat is short and coarse to protect him in the undergrowth.
 (Okay, that isn´t much different either.)
 The dog’s paws are thick and the face is sad.
 (All right, all right!)

 The dogs were originally bred from red foxhounds from Scotland, Irish foxhounds, and then there were the red Bloodhounds from France.
 “Redbone” comes from the name of the breeder, however, not the color.

 He is just a hunting dog, bred to take down bear, cougars, and of course raccoons, and agile both in the forest and when out.
 They are medium sized, about 20 to 30 kilos (about 45 to 70 pounds), bark a lot, and are a healthy mixture but prone to hip dysplasia.

 They live about 11 or 12 years.
 Redbone Coonhounds do better in the house than Blueticks but they still go through the puppy crazies and need to be obedience trained.

 Just make sure you can put up with the barking before you decide to search for one of these dogs.

-Several rare breeds have been put together the last few years (American Alsatian, Silken Windhound, Mi-Ki) but in the meantime we found out that not everything out there is a product of the melting pot.
+Several new breeds have been put together the last few years (American Alsatian, Silken Windhound, Mi-Ki) but in the meantime we found out that not everything out there is a product of the melting pot.

 Even America has a pariah dog.